munim-im/event-service/README.md

 * This service starts from `main.go`.
 Generally I try to keep this file short.
 I actually calls a function `app.StartApp()` which takes care of the configurations and setting up application routes.

+* In `app/app.go` we have two implementation
+  * `setupGinServer()` - start up the gin server
+  *  `setUpGRPCServer()` - start up the grpc server
+  * in function `StartApp()` - we only call one of these to boot our expected service.
+  * In both the setup server functions, we did the following:
-* In `app/app.go` in function `StartApp()` first we setup the database connectivity.
+    * First,  we setup the database connectivity.
 I do it centrally otherwise everytime I need to setup a repository connection multiple connection would start.
 In keeping this centralized gives me the ability to shut down the connection gracefully when the application exits.
+    * Setting up the route initialization for the `GIN` and for grpc, we register our service to the grpc server.

-* In the later part of `app.StartApp()` we setup the application routes.
-I love modularizing codes so I keep all this configs separately to every file so that my application follows `Single Responsiblity Principle(SRP)`.
+* I love modularizing codes so I keep all this configs separately to every file so that my application follows `Single Responsiblity Principle(SRP)`.
 We also inject the `db` connection dependency so that we can have the connection when we initialize the repository.